Table of Contents

 Both clomiphene and letrozole are effective treatments to induce ovulaion in patients with polycystic ovary syndrome or another condition that causes lack of ovulation, and are affordable, reliable drugs that can be purchased at a lower cost than others such as gonadotropins and can be combined with other fertility treatments to increase the chances of achieving a pregnancy either naturally, or to prepare the female body for an In Vitro Fertilization (IVF) cycle.

 If after several attempts you still do not manage to get pregnant, schedule your appointment at The Fertility Center, where our specialists will help you choose the treatment with which you will fulfill your dreams of being a mother.
-We have procedures like embryo freezing, contact us through our form to schedule your appointment or request more information.
+We have procedures like intrauterine insemination or embryo freezing, contact us through our form to schedule your appointment or request more information.
 We will gladly assist you!

 Gynecology, Obstetrics and Biology of Human Reproduction Surgeon at the Autonomous University of Guadalajara, specialist Biologist of Human Reproduction by the Mexican Institute of Infertility.